devinshields/h2odocs/source/userguide/data.rst

 data users can leave most options in default.
 For example, H2O automatically determines separators in data sets.
 For most data formats users will be automatically redirected to a page to request parse, where they can simply press submit.
-Execptions to this are noted below.
+Exceptions to this are noted below.
 Once data are parsed a .hex key is displayed for the user.
 This .hex key will be used to refer to the data set in all H2O analysis, and should be noted.
 It can also be found at a later time